King Global Announces Follow Up Financing

 Pursuant to the terms of the Offering, each Unit is comprised of one common share ("Common Share") and one 2-year Common Share purchase warrant ("Warrant").
 Each Warrant entitles the holder thereof to purchase one additional Common Share at a price of $0.70 per Common Share for a period of two years following the closing date of the Offering.

 Robert Dzisiak, Chief Executive of King Global stated "We're undertaking this small placement to satisfy demand left over from our recent financing.
-Proceeds will go to continuing work on our exploration projects."
+Proceeds will go to continuing work on our exploration projects.
+Unexpected demand has persuaded us to increase the Offering."

-In addition, the Company announces the issuance of 300,000 options to a consultant at an exercise price of $0.60, with one third vesting immediately, one third in 3 months and the final third in 6 months.

-In addition, the previously announced (May 5, 2025) issuance of 200,000 options to Dreye Redfern has been amended to be 50,000 options on the same terms as previously announced plus the award of 150,000 RSU's, with vesting on the same terms as his options.

 About King Global Ventures: